Apple supplier Foxconn apologises for hiring blunder at COVID-hit China plant | Technology

 Apple's major supplier Foxconn said on Thursday a "technical error" occurred when hiring new recruits at a COVID-hit iPhone factory in China and apologised to workers after the company was rocked by fresh labour unrest.

-"Foxconn never treats humans as humans," one person said.
-China on Wednesday reported a record of 31,444 new daily cases of locally acquired COVID, up from the previous peak of 29,317 on April 13.
+Zhengzhou announced on Wednesday that it would conduct mass coronavirus testing as China reported a record 31,444 new daily cases of locally acquired COVID.
+APPLE RISKS

-SHARES FALL Foxconn shares fell 0.5% on Thursday morning, versus a 0.5% gain in the broader market.
+In some ways, Foxconn's Zhengzhou plant operates like a small city.
+Home to over 200,000 workers, the compound has dormitories, restaurants, basketball courts and a football pitch across its sprawling roughly 1.4 million square metre facility.
+The factory, which makes Apple Inc devices including the iPhone 14 Pro and Pro Max, accounts for 70% of iPhone shipments globally.

-The factory has been rocked by worker unrest and discontent since October, due mainly to strict quarantine rules, repeated COVID outbreaks and poor conditions including food shortages.
-Some staff fled the campus rather than submit to Foxconn's so-called closed loop system, which requires workers to live and work on site and isolate themselves from the outside world.
+The factory has been rocked by worker unrest and discontent since October.
+Some staff fled the campus rather than submit to Foxconn's so-called closed loop system, which requires workers to live and work on site.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)